-- Didactics Weekly - SMART Goals Due Day 5 of the Clerkship - Oral presentation Due the third week of the Clerkship - NBME subject exam Due the fourth Friday of the Clerkship - SMART Goals Reflection Due Day 5 following the Clerkship. - Patient Logs Due the Sunday following each of Clerkship; however, it is recommended that students complete the logs daily. - Preceptor Assessment The preceptor submits following the completion of the clerkship.
+- Didactics Weekly - SMART Goals Due Day 5 of the Clerkship - Oral presentation Due the third week of the clerkship - NBME Self-Assessment or NBME Subject Exam- Due the fourth Friday of the clerkship (see requirements under Subject Exam below) - SMART Goals Reflection Due Day 5 following the Clerkship. - Patient Logs Due the Sunday following each week of the Clerkship however, it is recommended that students complete the logs daily. - Preceptor Assessment The preceptor submits the assessment following the completion of the clerkship.